NYUCCL/psiTurk/doc/disclaimer.rst

 wrote this software yourself it is possible that some bug could cost you money when getting started.

-We take no responsibility for you use of the software.
+We take no responsibility for your use of the software.
+We make not claims that it is bug-free and any errors are not our responsibility.
+This is a community-run, community-supported system and not a company selling a product.
 We use the software in our lab and, when used correctly, has never caused us to lose money on Mechanical Turk due to mistakes.
-However, it is possible to mis-use the software in a costly way.
+However, it is always possible to mis-use the software in a costly way.

-In addition, while we strive to keep the psiturk.org Ad server running, crashes in that system could, in the short-term, affect your ability to collect data.
+In addition, while we strive to keep the psiturk.org Secure Ad Server running, crashes in that system could, in the short-term, affect your ability to collect data.
 Again, using the system you must understand what the risks are.
 The good news is that because the system is open source if there is a problem everyone can read the code themselves and make suggestions on how to fix things.

 Some suggestion to avoid costly mistakes from happening are